LeoQK/academic-kickstart/content/author/admin/_index.md

 +++

-I’m a Research Fellow in the Conflict Management department at [Johns Hopkins University's School of Advanced International Studies (SAIS)](https://www.jhu.edu/), where I work on the organizational adaptation of non-state actors.
+I’m a former Research Fellow in the Conflict Management department at [Johns Hopkins University's School of Advanced International Studies (SAIS)](https://www.jhu.edu/), where I work on the organizational adaptation of non-state actors.
+I'm currently working in business development in the technology.

 I graduated from SAIS in May 2019 with an M.A. in conflict management and economics.
-While completing my researcher position, I’m currently looking for new opportunities in business development, strategy, or operations that allow me to combine my strong problem-solving skills with my deep passion for technology.

 One of my steepest learning curves at Johns Hopkins was developing and teaching an accredited professional development course, [CAPS](https://capsseminar.github.io/), to help international relations students tackle AI.
 The course was developed over two years and taught for four semesters.

 While a student at SAIS, I spent most of my time building a [peer-to-peer education platform](https://saiss2stechnology.com/) to help students access each other’s knowledge on topics not covered in the school’s official curriculum.
 We focused mainly on topics in technology policy.

-In my spare time, I enjoy writing, meeting people, and improving my running skills.
+In my spare time, I enjoy cycling and watching StarCraft II e-sports.